-Dr Georg Löfflmann is Research and Teaching Fellow in International Security in the Department of Politics and International Studies at the University of Warwick, UK.
+(2016-18) Dr Georg Löfflmann is Research Fellow in International Security in the Department of Politics and International Studies at the University of Warwick, UK.
 His research focuses on the political, social and cultural production of geopolitical discourses, and how this process shapes foreign and security policy.
 He has published articles in the peer-reviewed journals Geopolitics, Asian Security, and Critical Studies on Security.
 His latest monograph is American Grand Strategy under Obama: Competing Discourses (EUP, 2017).
-In 2017 he was awarded a three-year Leverhulme Early Career Fellowship (ECF), which will commence in 2018.
+In 2017 he was awarded a three-year Leverhulme Early Career Fellowship (ECF), which commenced in May 2018.

 (2018-) - Charlie Price, 'Who controls the border?
 An analysis of British and European far right'', ESRC DTP 1+3 studentship (Supervisors: Nick Vaughan-Williams and Christopher Browning).